Lafayette C. Baker: Firing and death

 The following year, Baker was sacked from his position as government spymaster.
 President Johnson accused him of spying on him, a charge Baker admitted in his book which he published in response.
 He also announced that he had had Booth's diary in his possession which was being suppressed by the Department of War and Secretary of War Edwin M. Stanton.
 When the diary was eventually produced, Baker claimed that eighteen vital pages were missing.
 It was suggested by Otto Eisenschiml in his book, "Why Was Lincoln Murdered?," that these would implicate Stanton in the assassination.
 However, this notion has been proven as speculation by author Edward Steers Jr. and based on non-reputable sources.

 On July 3, 1868, Baker retired to home complaining of soreness from a gun wound during a hunting trip.
-He had been out drinking with Wally Pollack, his brother-in-law, and came home feeling sick, passing away later that night, reportedly from meningitis.
+He had been out drinking with Wally Pollack, his brother-in-law, and came home feeling sick, dying later that night, reportedly from meningitis.